 Blended Scotch whisky 12 years

-Blended Scotch whiskies contain both malt whisky and grain whisky.
-Producers combine the various malts and grain whiskies to produce a consistent brand style.
+Blended Scotch whisky contain both malt whisky and grain whisky.
+Producers combine the various malts and grain whisky to produce a consistent brand style.
 This type of whisky constitutes nearly 90% of all whiskies produced in Scotland.